gsblabsio/azorus/README.md

 *Azorus* was the helmsman of the ship *Argo*, from Greek mythology about *Jason and the Argonauts*.

-This is a nod to the next generation blockchain, Ergo, and how our platform, services, and infrastructure will navigate your way to success.
+From a modern day perspective: our platform, services, and infrastructure will help navigate your way to success.